muratk3n/thirdwave/en/README.md

 ---

 This is a contradiction in terms.
-If you want strong ideology 4 your side (as you should), you should accept it on the other side as well.
+If you want strong ideology 4 your side, you should accept it on the other side as well.
 Maybe Lyin Ted is the wrong guy for that, who knows, his father killed JFK and his wife is ugly, but on principle someone with strong convictions should be acceptable.

 "I want strong, distinct left"